New Zealand is the land of campervans.

 6. MILFORD SOUND LODGE | FIORDLAND

-There’s only one option for camping around Milford Sound, and it’s a pricey one.
+There’s only one option for camping around Milford Sound, and it’s a very pricey one now.

 There’s no DOC campground and freedom camping is expressly forbidden.
 Your only option is to stay at the Rainforest Campervan Park at Milford Sound Lodge.